locomotivemtl/locomotive-scroll/README.md

 Data | Value | Description
 --- | --- | ---
-data-speed | number | Speed of transform data-persist | false | Determine if the "In View" class is added one or each times data-inview-class | is-show | CSS Class when the element is in view. data-position | top/bottom | Trigger from top/bottom of the window instead of the default from bottom to top data-target | #id, .class | Trigger from another element data-horizontal | true | Use transformX instead of transformY
+data-speed | number | Speed of transform data-repeat | false | Determine if the "In View" class is added one or each times data-inview-class | is-show | CSS Class when the element is in view. data-position | top/bottom | Trigger from top/bottom of the window instead of the default from bottom to top data-target | #id, .class | Trigger from another element data-horizontal | false | Use transformX instead of transformY data-sticky | false | Set $element sticky when it's in viewport data-sticky-target | #id | Stop the element stick when the target is in viewport data-callback | eventName.Namespace:{option1: value} | trigger event, with options and "leave" or "enter" when $element is in viewport

 ## Dependencies
 Locomotive Smooth Scroll is build on top of [smooth-scrollbar](https://github.com/idiotWu/smooth-scrollbar).